haibo-zeng/exercise05/readme.md

 * You should be able to handle lower case and upper case words, for example, “TOM”, “Tom” and “tom” should be considered as the same word.
 * For the purpose of this exercise,
 a)	you can skip on error checking.
 b)	for simplicity, you do not need to handle punctuation signs.
-That is, you may consider that words with punctuation signs are different from those without, e.g., “in.” is different from “in” you can skip on error checking.
+That is, you may consider that words with punctuation signs are different from those without, e.g., “in.” is different from “in”.